-Can an old website and a brand new one be ultimately equally well promoted on search engines?
-Sure, but in the case of a brand new website, the more effort, time and money will be required.
+Can an old website and a brand new one be equally well promoted on search engines?
+Sure, but in the case of a brand new website, more effort, time and money will be required.

 As a website owner, you’re not only responsible for the website’s lifecycle, but it’s also vitally important that you know about everything that’s going on in the background.
 That way, you’ll be able to make an informed decision regarding any SEO activity, regardless of whether you do it yourself, through a specialized software or agency.